-Hog wire, also known as a hog panel, is a firm, rigid metal fence option that consists of welded wire intersections.
-It is usually a shorter option, up to 50 inches in height, used to pen in small animals as a farm-style perimeter.
+Hog wire, also referred to as a hog panel, is a sturdy and inflexible metal fence choice made up of welded wire intersections.
+Typically measuring up to 50 inches in height, it is commonly used as a shorter alternative to contain small farm animals such as dogs within a perimeter.

 Installing a hog wire fence will cost you from $3 to $5 per foot.
-These panels were initially designed for creating pens to contain hogs but have been gaining popularity for residence lately.
-The hog wire panel is framed with wood and for an attractive appearance fence around your yard, it is attached to wooden fence posts.
+These panels were initially designed to create pens to contain hogs but have recently been gaining popularity among residents.
+The hog wire panel is framed with wood and is attached to wooden fence posts for an attractive appearance around your yard.

 Hog wiring has a variable mesh, with a tighter mesh at the bottom, and can be purchased in a panel.
 The panels, which are 16’ long, cost $30 each and can be cut in half to create smaller sections of fence or gates.

 If you are using wood posts and rails, a hog wire fence is a little more expensive than a chain-link but costs less than a solid cedar fence.
-If you are doing the labor yourself, the fence can be quite cheaper.
+The fence can be quite cheaper if you are doing the labor yourself.

 Hiring a pro cost